-Emergency contraception (EC) is available in the Russian Federation: LNG and mifepristone EC pills are available from pharmacies and family planning clinics, and LNG EC is included in the national contraceptives guide, but EC is not reimbursed or covered by social security.
+Emergency contraceptive (EC) pills are available in the Russian Federation: LNG and mifepristone EC pills are available from pharmacies and family planning clinics, and LNG EC is included in the national contraceptives guide, but EC is not reimbursed or covered by social security.
 In January 2024, two brands of LNG EC were reclassified as non-prescription medicines.
+Since September 2024, mifepristone EC is subject to high restrictions and to quantity control.

 Sexual & reproductive health background information